Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Introduction

-In the conditional exchangeability framework, we study the identification and estimation of \emph{heterogeneous} treatment and spillover effects from observational data with partial interference.
-Such causal estimands are natural and important for applications, such as the optimal design of treatment allocation rules under resource constraints, where the identification of heterogeneity in treatment and spillover effects is relevant \citep{banerjee2013diffusion}.
-More importantly, as shown in this work, even if our primary object of interest is an aggregated marginal treatment effect (instead of granular heterogeneous effects), correctly accounting for the heterogeneity in interference is crucial to obtaining an \emph{unbiased} and \emph{efficient} estimate of the aggregated effect.
-The estimates of heterogeneous effects serve as important building blocks of the aggregate estimate.
+Our estimators are natural and relevant in many applications, such as the optimal design of treatment allocation rules under resource constraints, where identifying heterogeneities in direct and spillover effects is important \citep{banerjee2013diffusion}.
+In addition, as shown in this work, even if our primary object of interest is an aggregated marginal treatment effect like the ATE, correctly accounting for the heterogeneity in interference is crucial to obtaining a \emph{consistent} and \emph{efficient} estimate of the aggregate effect.
+This is particularly the case when using \emph{observational data}, which requires at least one of the outcome and treatment assignment models to be consistently estimated.
+When the heterogeneity in interference is not appropriately accounted for, both models may fail to be consistently estimated, resulting in biased estimates of the aggregate effect.

-Our main contributions are as follows.
-First, we propose a class of generalized augmented inverse propensity weighted (AIPW) estimators for heterogeneous treatment and spillover effects, that are shown to be doubly robust, asymptotically normal, and semiparametric efficient.
-The semiparametric efficiency bound consists of two terms.
-The first term is analogous to the efficiency bound derived in \cite{hahn1998role} and \cite{hirano2003efficient} under SUTVA.
-The second term is unique to our problem and quantifies the effect of interference on the efficiency of treatment effect estimation.
-Interestingly and somewhat surprisingly, this term only depends on the correlation in conditional outcome models between interfering units, but not the correlation in treatment assignments between interfering units, even though the latter is important for propensity adjustments in the estimation.

-Second, we demonstrate that the (mis-)specification of interference structures induces a hierarchy of bias-variance \emph{tradeoffs} in the estimation of treatment effects.\footnote{This is in contrast to results in the experimental setting \citep{savje2021average}, where random treatment assignments make it possible for the standard Horvitz-Thompson and Hajek estimators to be consistent. } If we specify a structure that is robust to complex interference patterns, treatment effect estimation based on this structure is less likely to be biased, but generally has a larger variance than those based on simpler (but still correct) interference structures.
-Therefore, an important message of this paper is that treatment effect estimation efficiency not only depends on the estimation approach, but also depends crucially on the correct specification of the interference structure.
-We recommend a parsimonious but correct specification whenever possible.

-Third, we develop debiased matching-based feasible estimators for the asymptotic variance of our generalized AIPW estimators.
-Our proposed variance estimators are consistent under milder assumptions than those required for the consistency of sample variance or standard plug-in variance estimators.
-In particular, our variance estimators are appealing when it is challenging to consistently estimate the outcome or propensity models, as we only require the estimates of these models to be asymptotically unbiased.